TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    files are treated, most of those attributes may be varied on a per-compilation or per-link basis.

-   The constructor for each subclass creates an instance of the Compiler object.
+   The constructor for each subkundi creates an instance of the Compiler object.
    Flags are *verbose* (show verbose output), *dry_run* (don't actually execute the steps) and *force* (rebuild everything, regardless of dependencies).
 All of these flags default to ``0`` (off).
 Note that you probably don't want to